• What is Copywriting?

 The truth is that you can’t really protect yourself from getting laid off.
 I mean, you can keep an eye out and if things look like they’re going south with a client, you can try to make inroads with other departments and start keeping an eye on job listings.

-– Take freelance work.
 Even when you have a full-time job, keep your toes in the freelance world and take on freelance projects every now and again.
 This keeps your skills fresh, keeps your portfolio fresh and, of course, keeps extra money coming in.
+Learn more about having a back-pocket career >>

-– Save that extra money.
 If you possibly can, save up your freelance income to make sure you’ve got your living expenses covered for at least six months.
 And, of course, if you can save more, save more.
 If you’ve got a full-time job, one of the very best things to do with your freelance income is to save it until you need it.
 (Or until you’ve got enough in the bank that you can spend it on something else.)

-– Attend industry events.
 Attending events and meetups is the kind of stuff you get lazy about when you have a full-time job, but you need to get out there and you need to stay social.
+It’s super important to network when you’re laid off.
 It’s very likely that you’ll find work through contacts, but you need to have contacts to begin with.
 Events and meetups are where you find and build these contacts.
-If an agency needs a new copywriter, wouldn’t you rather have your contact come to you first, before they post the job to the rest of the world?

-Your turn!
 Have you ever had to deal with a layoff—either your own or someone you care about?
 How did you cope?
 Let us know in the comments below.

-Last Updated on October 27, 2022
+Last Updated on December 8, 2023

-Filed Under: Mindset & Professional Development, Pitching
+Filed Under: Mindset & Professional Development Tagged With: ad agency, freelance

 Interested in Copywriting?
 Get our Free Video Training!